zjiehang/DPAttack/readme.md

 $ python run.py -mode=train -conf=config.ini
 ```

-More details about the model can be adjusted in config.ini
+You can configure the model in `config.ini`

 ### Evaluate
 ```sh